 Directions:

-1. Start by mixing all the ingredients together in a bowl.
+Start by mixing all the ingredients together in a bowl.
 Let it sit for a few hours in the fridge (if you can) to let the flavors settle in a little extra.
+The mixture should be slightly sticky.
+This helps create the traditional cevapi texture.

-3. Grill the little guys just a few minutes on each side until the meat is cooked through!
+Grill the little guys just a few minutes on each side until the meat is cooked through!
 I wanted to use the actual grill for these, but it’s snowing outside, so the cast iron grill pan will just have to do!
 (They stayed pretty juicy this way!)
-And that is it!

 ***Most often these are served with/stuffed into some pita breads and slices of onion.
 For a little extra try adding a little Avjar to top it off!
 (It’s the Balkan version of salsa – roasted eggplants, red bell peppers)